 - Dogs Love Being Praised: He's no exception.
 Also, because he's fully capable of understanding human speech, he knows exactly what people are saying to him.

 - In The Stone Prisoner DLC, Dog will immediately sense that something's very very wrong with "Kitty".
 Either that or he just hates cats like any other dog.
 You'll find out why he was barking when her eyes start glowing purple and she talks.

-- Dog start barking and growling against Sophia Dryden in The Warden's Keep DLC.
-Mostly because, like Kitty in The Stone Prisoner DLC; Dog detects that Sophia is possesed by a demon.
+- Dog starts barking and growling against Sophia Dryden in The Warden's Keep DLC.
+Mostly because, like Kitty in The Stone Prisoner DLC; Dog detects that Sophia is possessed by a demon.

 - Dog goes absolutely apeshit the first time you encounter Witherfang, barking furiously.

 - Dog will also start growling at Zathrian, perhaps sensing his connection to the werewolf curse.

 - Given being an efficient evil-detecting animal, one wonders if the Fereldan Templars use Mabari to track any abomination they're hunting in some moment.

 - Genius Bruiser: Among dogs, Mabari hounds are geniuses, able to understand spoken language and learn complex commands.
 They are also hulking beasts, being as large as a dwarf and just as strong.